rekalogika/rekalogika-docs/docs/pivot-table/04-grouping.md

 Even if the database does not support `CUBE`, it may be possible to emulate `CUBE`.
-The technique is beyond the scope of this documentation, but if you can do it, the result will be the same as using `CUBE`.
+The technique is beyond the scope of this documentation, but if you can do it, the result should be the same as using `CUBE`.

 :::